 Hip fracture care

-A set of evidence-based learning resources provides update on current best practice, covering issues in primary and secondary prevention of falls that will be raised in discussions about the Atlas data, eg:
+A set of evidence-based learning resources provide update on current evidence and best practice, covering issues in primary and secondary prevention of falls that will be raised in discussions about the Atlas data.

-The national programme conducts an annual evidence review to make sure the resources produced (including the Falls 10 Topics) remain relevant and up to date for the sector.
-The ‘Just In’ Evidence review coincides with the April Falls 2017 focus, and can be found here.
+The national programme conducts an annual evidence review to make sure that the resources that have been produced (including the Falls 10 Topics) remain relevant and up to date for the sector.
+The evidence review to coincide with the April Falls 2018 focus, can be found here.